 Risk awareness and mitigation strategies may not be documented thoroughly, if at all.

+Solutions we propose We typically recommend that organizations conduct a risk assessment exercise and create a risk register.
+We provide templates for the exercise and risk register.
 A risk assessment exercise itself tends to prompt you to consider risk more thoroughly.
 For example, if you notice that your risks largely relate to one category (e.g. fundraising), you’re more likely to consider alternative categories (e.g. turnover) when using the template.
+A risk register improves the project’s governance — board members will have more oversight and find it easier to propose solutions if they have a robust risk register to consult. |

-Data management
+Data management |

 Issues we identify